kharesimran/GeoPythonWorkshop/README.md

 For the GeoPython Workshop, Easy Programming QGIS with Python for Expression Functions.

 ## What can we accomplish with Custom Python Expression Functions in QGIS?
-  Expression functions in QGIS give us the power to perform tasks like the following in a customized way suited to our specific needs.
+  Expression functions in QGIS give us the power to perform tasks in a customized way suited to our specific needs.
+Some of those tasks are:
   * Feature selection
   * Field calculation
   * Feature labeling